saderi/L3/README.md

-# Docker / PHP / Bginx / MongoDB / MySQL
+# Docker / PHP / Nginx / MongoDB / MySQL
 This is a docker-compose file for start nginx ,php-fpm ,mongoDB and mysql.